 A specialist education provision for young people with Social, Emotional and/or Mental Health difficulties which can manifest in behaviour which challenges.
-At Kirby Moor School we provide a safe, secure, happy community which balances the principles of inclusive learning and the maintenance of clearly understood parameters.
+At Kirby Moor School we provide a safe, secure and happy community which is now enrolled on the Attachment and Trauma Sensitive Schools Award.
 We seek to develop each individual to their full potential, academically, emotionally and socially.
 We prepare young people for their future independent lives.

 We work with parents/guardians, education authorities, social services and all other relevant agencies to deliver a broad and balanced full curriculum to achieve the best learning outcomes for every pupil.
 Kirby Moor School is based across two sites which are located in a small market town and a nearby hamlet.
 Both are designed to meet the very different needs of the pupils who are placed with us.
 Kirby Moor School proudly delivers academic learning to prepare pupils for their future independent lives alongside resilience programmes that nurture and develop a pupil’s sense of self and emotional understanding.
 Access to the national curriculum and emotional literacy schemes of work meet the needs of the whole child.

 The Staff are experienced in working with pupils who have encountered negative experiences at previous educational settings.
 Positive encouragement and reflection by reporting on all the elements every pupil has covered through the curriculum Plans enhances understanding.
 Learning experiences are reinforced across subject areas and related to real life situations for a pupil to understand the importance, meaning and effect this will have on their future life.
 Every young person is included in the themes making every pupil very much a part of our school.
 Our drive for inclusion seeks to increase pupil participation and remove barriers to learning.
 It is important that we instil a sense of pride and belonging for every young person to encourage a positive experience in education and give them aspirations and goals to achieve both now and in the future.